 Daisy certainly become one of the family quite quickly after her arrival on New Year’s Eve, but as we made the first half of the journey up to Cumbria after the last day of school, and stopped at a Stafford motel for the night, we were a tiny bit nervous: Daisy was shaking with fear in the room, she had a couple of accidents, then wouldn’t leave the bathroom all night; and the next morning she was more than a little cautious of the traffic noise in the services as we set off for the second half of the journey…

 But when we arrived in our favourite part of the country, the beautiful Borrowdale Valley, in the afternoon, and settled into our cottage, Daisy almost immediately transformed into a different dog: happy, confident and ready to explore.
 She loved playing in the garden, trotting round the village, and (to our shock and amazement) bounding up the mountains like she was a sheepdog.
 And when we returned back to the cottage after a long day walking through the muddy fields and hills each day, Daisy was rather chilled out about being plopped into the sink for a wash, having a rub dry, and warming herself up in front of the roaring fire.

 This holiday was pure magic – it definitely helped seal our bond, and the four of us are a very happy family, and ready for our next adventure.

-cytotec with no rx Daisy chooses possibly the longest stick in the garden to play fetch
+buy Misoprostol online with no perscription Daisy chooses possibly the longest stick in the garden to play fetch